JumboCode Website Redesign

 Increase applications icon

-Implemented 15 new case studies, 8 testimonials, and 150 member photos
+Implemented 15 case studies, 8 testimonials, and 150+ photos

 Before: lacks key details and social proof